nrwl/nx/docs/angular/api-angular/executors/delegate-build.md

 # delegate-build

-Delegates the build to a different target while supporting incremental builds
+Delegates the build to a different target while supporting incremental builds.

 Properties can be configured in angular.json when defining the executor, or when invoking it.